Published summary

 • Many respondents used one specific moment as a window into the whole day.

-• Many responses used the prompt to name a feeling people had sensed all day but not articulated clearly.
+• Many responses used the Question to name a feeling people had sensed all day but not articulated clearly.

 • Even when the feeling is clear, many replies included uncertainty about what it is asking for.